anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

   other Cloud Providers;
 - network orchestration solutions to manage the interconnectivity across its own and other Cloud Provider networks.

+The different orchestration solutions that can be found either in different techonlogy domains (e.g. Core, Edge, Radio), or different planes (Management and Control) for Service, Network and Resource layers shall consider the following attributes (not limited to the below ones):

+- Interoperability: Necessary integration among the orchestration components which would guarantee either the lifecycle management operations or related operation delegation to different orchestration components across the orchestration
+- Flexibiliy: There are use cases which can only be executed if the operations can run disaggregated, otherwise, extreme requirements brough y the use cases could be challenging to achieve taking in account technological constrains (e.g. use cases demanding less than 1 ms of latency)
+- Intelligence: AI/ML support either for service lifecycle operation operation or service monitoring, otherwise, the capability of running an unlimited number of services (constrains can be brought by ecosystem/infrastructure variables like processing, memory, storage).

 The interactions for this are outlined in the "Multi-Cloud Interactions Model", however, to realise this, the CSP will need to adopt and sponsor a set of standards that are necessary to support these interactions.
 The identification of existing applicable standards and gaps across the interactions needs to be completed.
 As a first step, the following